 Billtrust can help

-COVID-19 is adding unique stress to mail delivery.
+The Coronavirus (COVID-19) is adding unique stress to mail delivery.
 Additionally, many business customers are unable to retrieve mail from their physical office locations due to stay-at-home orders.

 Billtrust can help you stay ahead of these issues by enabling your customers to receive their invoices via email.
 Our eAdoption team is available to conduct a free assessment and a free initial campaign to get your customers set up with electronic invoicing.